ibm-cloud-docs/BlockStorage/index.md

 - **0.25 IOPS per GB** is designed for workloads with low I/O intensity.
 These workloads are typically characterized by having a large percentage of data inactive at a given time.
 Example applications include storing mailboxes or departmental level file shares.
 - **2 IOPS per GB** is designed for most general purpose usage.
 Example applications include hosting small databases backing web applications or virtual machine disk images for a hypervisor.
 - **4 IOPS per GB** is designed for higher-intensity workloads.
 These workloads are typically characterized by having a high percentage of data active at a given time.
 Example applications include transactional and other performance-sensitive databases.
 - **10 IOPS per GB** is designed for the most demanding workloads such as those created by NoSQL Databases, and data processing for Analytics.
-This tier is available for storage provisioned up to 4TB in size in [select data centers](/docs/infrastructure/BlockStorage/new-ibm-block-and-file-storage-location-and-features.html).
+This tier is available for storage provisioned up to 4TB in size in [select data centers](new-ibm-block-and-file-storage-location-and-features.html).

 Up to 48,000 IOPS are available with a 12TB Endurance volume.

-While choosing the right tier of Endurance block storage for your workload it is key, it is equally important to use the block size, Ethernet connection speed, and number of hosts necessary to achieve maximum performance.
+While choosing the right tier of Endurance {{site.data.keyword.blockstorageshort}} for your workload it is key, it is equally important to use the block size, Ethernet connection speed, and number of hosts necessary to achieve maximum performance.
 If any of these parts do not align with the other, it can have a significant impact on the resulting throughput.

 ### Performance

-Performance is a class of block storage that is designed to support high I/O applications with well understood performance requirements that don’t fit well within an Endurance tier.
+Performance is a class of {{site.data.keyword.blockstorageshort}} that is designed to support high I/O applications with well understood performance requirements that don’t fit well within an Endurance tier.
 Predictable performance is achieved through the allocation of protocol-level IOPS to individual volumes.
 IOPS ranging from 100 through 48,000 can be provisioned with storage sizes that range from 20 GB to 12 TB.

-Performance for block storage is accessed and mounted through a Multipath I/O (MPIO) Internet Small Computer System Interface (iSCSI) connection.
-Block storage is typically used when the volume will be accessed by a single machine.
+Performance for {{site.data.keyword.blockstorageshort}} is accessed and mounted through a Multipath I/O (MPIO) Internet Small Computer System Interface (iSCSI) connection. {{site.data.keyword.blockstorageshort}} is typically used when the volume will be accessed by a single machine.
 Multiple volumes can be mounted to a host and striped together to achieve larger volumes and higher IOPS counts.
 Performance volumes can be ordered according to the sizes and IOPS in Table 1 for Linux, XEN, VMware, and Windows operating systems.

 <table cellpadding="1" cellspacing="1" style="width: 99%;">